Mitigating Financial Risk from Climate-Induced Agricultural Price Volatility: Methodology

-The \emph{Exponential Generalised Autoregressive Conditional Heteroskedasticity} (EGARCH) model~\cite{Bollerslev1986,Nelson1991} captures the conditional volatility (\(\sigma_t^2\)) dynamics of the log-returns (\(r_t\)).
+The \emph{Exponential Generalised Autoregressive Conditional Heteroskedasticity} (EGARCH) model~\cite{Bollerslev1986,Nelson1991} has been used to model conditional price volatility (\(\sigma_t^2\)).
 The EGARCH model is given by:

-\begin{itemize}[noitemsep] \item \(\nu\) represent the constant term.
-It sets the baseline level of the logarithm of the conditional variance, \item \(\eta_t\) denote the innovation (error) term from the mean equation, \item \(\kappa_i\) (for \(i=1,\dots,p\)) be the coefficients for the effect of past absolute shocks.
-It quantifies how the size of past shocks influences current volatility, \item \(\delta_j\) (for \(j=1,\dots,o\)) capture the asymmetric impact of past shocks, allowing the model to treat positive and negative shocks differently, \item \(\phi_k\) (for \(k=1,\dots,q\)) model the persistence in volatility by incorporating the influence of past log conditional variances. \item \(p\), \(o\), and \(q\) denote the number of lagged terms for the magnitude effect, the asymmetric effect, and the persistence effect, respectively. \end{itemize}
+\begin{itemize}[noitemsep] \item \(\nu\) represents the constant term setting the baseline level of the logarithm of the conditional variance, \item \(\eta_t\) represents the error term from the mean equation for log-return.
+Dividing it by $\sigma_t$ standardizes it to make the error term scale-free, \item \(\kappa_i\) (for \(i=1,\dots,p\)) represents how the size of the past conditional volatility impacts the current conditional volatility.
+It captures the magnitude effect, \item \(\delta_j\) (for \(j=1,\dots,o\)) captures the leverage effect.
+It allows positive and negative shocks to have asymmetric effect on conditional volatility, \item \(\phi_k\) (for \(k=1,\dots,q\)) represents how much of the previous conditional volatility impacts the current conditional volatility.
+It captures the persistence effect. \item \(p\), \(o\), and \(q\) denote the number of lagged terms for the magnitude effect, the leverage effect, and the persistence effect, respectively. \end{itemize}